Uniform number (Major League Baseball): Jackie Robinson and number 42

-In 1997, for the first and thus far only time, a number was retired throughout Major League Baseball.
+In 1997, for the first and thus far only time, a number was retired throughout Major and Minor League Baseball.
 The #42 cannot be issued by any team, having been retired in honor of Jackie Robinson.
-Those wearing the number upon its league-wide, such as Mo Vaughn of the Boston Red Sox and Butch Huskey of the New York Mets, were allowed to keep it under a grandfather clause.
-The last person to wear #42 was Mariano Rivera of the New York Yankees, who retired following the 2013 season.
+Those wearing the number upon its league-wide retirement, such as Mo Vaughn of the Boston Red Sox and Butch Huskey of the New York Mets, were allowed to keep it under a grandfather clause.
+The last person to wear #42 in the Major Leagues was Mariano Rivera of the New York Yankees, who retired following the 2013 season; the last person to wear #42 in Minor League Baseball was Art Silber, owner of and occasional coach for the Potomac Nationals until his retirement from coaching in 2012.

 However, the #42 would be worn by several players other than Rivera in 2007, which marked the 60th anniversary of Robinson's first MLB appearance (an event that broke the sport's 20th-century color line).
 Before the season, then-Cincinnati Reds outfielder Ken Griffey Jr. asked Robinson's widow, Rachel Robinson, and MLB Commissioner Bud Selig for permission to wear #42 on April 15, the anniversary date of Robinson's historic game, which was formally named Jackie Robinson Day by MLB in 2004.
 Both gave their approval, and Selig later allowed any player to wear #42 on Jackie Robinson Day.
 In response, over 200 players elected to do so, including six teams that opted for all of their players to participate.
 Since 2009, all players and coaches on all teams, as well as all umpires, have worn #42 on Jackie Robinson Day.

 Umpires

 In 1970, National League umpires first wore identifying numbers on the right sleeve of their shirt or coat.
-The numbers were assigned in alphabetical order and remained this way through 1978, meaning umpires could, and often did, wear a different number from year-to-year.
+The numbers were assigned in alphabetical order and remained this way through 1978, meaning umpires could, and often did, wear a different number from year to year.
 In 1979, NL umpires chose numbers based upon seniority, and that system remained through 1999, the last season of separate umpiring staffs for the National and American Leagues.

 American League umpires did not wear identifying numbers until 1980.
-Unlike the NL, there was no set rules for number assignments.
+Unlike the NL, there were no set rules for number assignments.

-When the AL and NL umpiring staffs were merged in 2000, the senior umpire who wore a given number could keep that number, while the junior umpire had to select a new number.
+When the AL and NL umpiring staffs merged in 2000, the senior umpire who wore a given number could keep that number, while the junior umpire had to select a new number.

+Since 2020, MLB has allowed three-digit numbers on umpires, but the procedure applies to reserve umpires (call-up umpires when regular umpires are on vacation).